macieana7-ai/PyLab007/README.md

     * HINT: You can use index_to_letter to return the cipher text!
 * Finally, write a function `encrypt_vigenere(key, plaintext, alphabet)` that follows the process from the introduction to map your picked **key** to every character of your **plain text** and then uses `vigenere_index(key_letter, plaintext_letter, alphabet)` to build an encrypted string.
     * HINT: You will clearly need to loop over every letter in your plaintext.
-    * HINT: You don't need to match each letter of the plain text to your key if you think (USE % to CYCLE over the KEY letters)
+    * HINT: You don't need to match each letter of the plain text to your key if you think **(USE % to CYCLE over the KEY letters)**
         * For example, if your key is DAVINCI, the V is at index 2, and the length is 7, so 2 % 7 would return 2, just like 9 % 7 would return 2!
             * DAVINCIDAVINCI
             * 0123456789
+    * Remember, this time I want the cipher-text in a list!

 ## Part 3 - Decryption - NOT bonus this time